dewshr/GEG-SH/README.md

 - **input** : this parameter takes the input file.
 This is the only required parameter without which program will not run.
 The input file has to be in tab delimited format with at least two columns `id and position`.
 <br/>

-- **thresh** : this parameter is used to filter the column FDR.
+- **thresh** : this parameter is used to filter the column FDR, keeping all those variants with FDR > threshold.
 If the input file doesn't have this column, no need to use this parameter, otherwise it will give an error.
 But if the input file has FDR, but this parameter is not passed, then FDR column will be ignored and would not be considered for filtration steps.
 If there are multiple FDR values, each value should be separated by `,`.
 <br/>

 - **eqtl_genes** : this parameter takes boolean value as `True or False`.
 If your input file has eQTL genes associated with MEIs, then user need to pass the parameter as True, by default it is set to ***False***.
 If there are multiple eQTL genes, each gene should be separated by `,`.
+The eQTL genes names are expected to be in **gene symbol format**.
 <br/>

 - **tad_domain** : this parameter takes the TAD domain information file in bed file format.
-The default value is set to `None`, so if user does not pass any file, it will look for the provided file in data folder (***merged_gm12878.bed***)
+The default value is set to `None`, so if user does not pass any file, it will look for the provided file in data folder (***merged_gm12878.bed***).
+This file is used for several purpose, to assign TAD domain information to the variants and genes, calculate gene density, and check the common TAD domain between variant and tumor repressor or oncogenes
 <br/>

 - **repressive_region** : this parameter takes repressive chromatin region information in bed file format.
+This file is used to remove the variants that overlap with any repressive chromatin region.
 If user does not use this parameter, default file (**blood_repressive_marks.bed**) will be used.
 <br/>

 - **active_region** : this parameter takes active chromatin region information in bed file format.
-This file is only used to tag, if the MEIs overlap with any active chromatin region or not.
+This file is only used to tag the variants that overlap with any active chromatin region.
 In absence of this parameter the tagging step is ignored.
+If user does not use this parameter, default file (**blood_active_transcription_marks.bed**) will be used.
 <br/>

-- **gene_density** : this parameter takes the gene density value that the user wants to allow in a tad domain.
+- **gene_density** : this parameter takes the gene density value that the user wants to allow in a TAD domain.
 If the user does not pass any value mean gene density of all TAD domains are used.
 Gene density for each TAD domain is calculated by: `(total gene in particular TAD domain/ length of TAD domain) * 1000000` as `genes per million TAD`
 <br/>

 - **output** : this parameter takes output folder name. **results** is used as default folder name.
 <br/>

-- **allele_frequency** : this parameter is used to filter the column AF.
+- **allele_frequency** : this parameter is used to filter the column AF, keeping all those variants with AF > threshold.
 If the input file doesn't have this column, no need to use this parameter, otherwise it will give an error.
 But if the input file has AF, but this parameter is not passed, then AF column will be ignored and would not be considered for filtration steps.
 <br/>

 - **hic_interaction** : this parameter takes the chromatin interaction file.
 The file should have 4 columns: `chr, start, stop and gene`.
+This file is used to check if any of the variant involved interaction involve tumor repressor or oncogenes and dosage sensitive genes.
 <br/>

 - **nearby_cancer_genes** : this parameter takes the value in base pair.
 The value represents how many base pairs upstream and downstream, the user wants to look for tumor repressor or oncogenes.
 The default value is `50000 (50 kb)`.